parsa-abbasi/parsa-abbasi.github.io/content/teaching/shapley/index.md

   caption: 'Image credit: [**University of California**](https://www.universityofcalifornia.edu/news/how-two-matchmakers-won-nobel-prize)'
 ---

 SHAP (SHapley Additive exPlanations) is a unified approach to explain the output of any machine learning model.
 In other words, it is a model-agnostic method that considers the model as a black box and only access the input and output of the model.
 It tries to explain the output of the model for a specific instance by computing the contribution of each component of the input to the output.
 The components can be features/columns in a tabular dataset, a set of pixels in an image, a word/token in a text document, etc. In this article, we first introduce the concept of Shapley values and then explain how SHAP uses Shapley values to explain the predictions of machine learning models.
-I will also provide some code examples and a list of resources to learn more about this topic.

 ## Intuition